Special-Character Adversarial Attacks on Open-Source Language Model: Related Work

 \section{Related Work}

 The landscape of adversarial attacks against language models has evolved considerably since the early work on adversarial examples in NLP~\citep{jia2017adversarial,ebrahimi2017hotflip}.
-Recent research has primarily focused on semantic-level manipulations, with jailbreaking attacks receiving significant attention~\citep{wei2023jailbroken,zou2023universal,liu2023autodan}.
+Recent research has primarily focused on semantic-level manipulations, with jailbreaking attacks receiving significant attention~\citep{wei2023jailbroken,zou2023universal}.
 These attacks typically employ carefully crafted prompts designed to circumvent safety training and elicit harmful outputs.
-Prompt injection attacks represent another major category, where malicious instructions are embedded within seemingly benign inputs~\citep{greshake2023not,perez2022ignore}.
+Prompt injection attacks represent another major category, where malicious instructions are embedded within seemingly benign inputs~\citep{greshake2023not}.
 These attacks exploit the difficulty of distinguishing between user input and system instructions in current LLM architectures.
 Recent work has extended these concepts to multi-modal settings~\citep{bagdasaryan2023ab} and demonstrated their effectiveness across various model sizes and architectures.
 Universal adversarial triggers~\citep{wallace2019universal} and gradient-based optimization approaches~\citep{zou2023universal} have shown remarkable success in generating transferable attacks that work across multiple models.
-However, these approaches typically require white-box access to model gradients or extensive computational resources for optimization.
+Character-level text manipulation, on the other hand, has deep roots in computer security and long predates the field of LLM security.
+In the NLP context, character-level adversarial attacks on text classification models has been extensively studied \citep{li2018textbugger,ebrahimi2017hotflip}.
+However, these approaches primarily target discriminative models rather than generative language models.
+Modern language models rely heavily on sophisticated tokenization schemes, primarily subword tokenization methods like Byte-Pair Encoding (BPE)~\citep{sennrich2015neural} and SentencePiece~\citep{kudo2018sentencepiece}.
+The interaction between these tokenization schemes and adversarial inputs represents a serious security threat to model robustness.
+In the early days of LLM development, significant attention was paid to model robustness under benign or malicious character level manipulation \citep{pruthi2019combatingadversarialmisspellingsrobust}.
+Work in this area has continued intermittently in the open source research community \citep{rocamora2024revisitingcharacterleveladversarialattacks}.
+Here we seek to expand and contribute to this work.